 Doing analysis on a simple, single data source is one thing, integrating multiple, different systems in a comprehensive data model (or “data warehouse”) with the specifically required, custom calculation logic and workflows is a completely different story and will in my opinion always require the expertise of specialists.

-“Doing analysis on a simple, single data source is one thing, integrating multiple, different systems in a comprehensive data model including custom calculation logic, workflows, etc. is a completely different story”
+We see this quite commonly particularly with clients in the SMB space -enterprise clients are more familiar with the “realities” in that area-: A lot of time and money gets wasted before they realize working with an expert for a few hours or days does really save money.[ut_blockquote_right] “Doing analysis on a simple, single data source is one thing, integrating multiple, different systems in a comprehensive data model including custom calculation logic, workflows, etc. is a completely different story” [/ut_blockquote_right]

 Rittika: What were the key motivators for launching a new analytics & planning solutions with Acterys?

 Martin: After working with nearly every product in the industry over the last 15 years, we learnt a bit what works and where things are lacking and can be improved: